Some people say always being nice is unnecessary, a waste of time, or even impossible. Their arguments usually go something like this:

 Some employees are indeed contrary, unmotivated, or just plain lazy.

 Sometimes they’ve learned their attitudes and behavior from difficult upbringings or life experiences.
-Often, they learn them from their jobs and their managers’ expectations.
+Often, they learn them from their jobs and bad managers.

 Some can be rehabilitated in an encouraging work environment.
 Many long for a manager who respects them and their abilities, and gives them a chance to show what they can do.